News Alerts by Email | Login

-Melbourne, Nov 18, 2009 (ABN Newswire) - Australia's regenerative medicine company, Mesoblast Limited (ASX:MSB)(PINK:MBLTY), announced today that the first group of patients who received the lowest dose of Revascor(TM), the proprietary "off-the-shelf" adult stem cell product for heart failure, continued to show sustained improvement in heart muscle function at six months.
+Melbourne, Nov 18, 2009 AEST (ABN Newswire) - Australia's regenerative medicine company, Mesoblast Limited (ASX:MSB)(PINK:MBLTY), announced today that the first group of patients who received the lowest dose of Revascor(TM), the proprietary "off-the-shelf" adult stem cell product for heart failure, continued to show sustained improvement in heart muscle function at six months.

 Interim results of the ongoing Phase 2 trial of Revascor(TM) were presented at the annual conference of the American Heart Association, currently underway in Orlando, Florida.